kaspar030/RIOT/examples/suit_update/README.md

     riotboot_flashwrite: processing bytes 1472-1535
     ...

-Once the new image is written, final validation will be done and then the device will reboot and display:
+Once the new image is written, a final validation is performed and, in case of success, the application reboots on the new slot:

     2019-04-05 16:19:26,363 - INFO # riotboot: verifying digest at 0x20003f37 (img at: 0x20800 size: 80212)
     2019-04-05 16:19:26,704 - INFO # handler res=0